basilkhuder/extendSC/README.md

 ### ***featureFiltration.R***:

 Filters cells from a Seurat object based upon the amount of features and percentage of mitochondrial genes.
-If sample is made up of individuals, each individual is filtered separately based upon specific probability quantiles.
+If an object is made up of multiple samples, each sample is filtered separately based upon specific probability quantiles.
 Default quantile parameters are:

 ``` r
 featureFiltration(object = seurat.obj,